deric/puppet-pgbackrest/REFERENCE.md

 ### <a name="pgbackrest--stanza"></a>`pgbackrest::stanza`

-Manages configuration for postgresql database backup
+Manages configuration for postgresql database backup.
+Exports resources (cluster config, ssh keys, pgpass entries, stanza-create command, cron jobs) that are collected by `pgbackrest::repository` on the backup server.

  Default: /var/lib/pgbackrest